simonexmachina/lugg/README.md

 $ DEBUG=*,-foo node app # print all debug output except foo
 ```

-Any loggers that are created with names that match will have their `level` set to `debug`.
+Any loggers that are created with names that match this environment variable will have their `level` set to `debug`.

 ### Wildcards

 The \* character may be used as a wildcard.
-Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect.compress,connect:session`, you may simply do `DEBUG=connect:\*`, or to run everything using this module simply use `DEBUG=*`.
+Suppose for example your library has debuggers named "connect:bodyParser", "connect:compress", "connect:session", instead of listing all three with `DEBUG=connect:bodyParser,connect.compress,connect:session`, you may simply do `DEBUG=connect:*`, or to run everything using this module simply use `DEBUG=*`.

 You can also exclude specific debuggers by prefixing them with a "-" character.
 For example, `DEBUG=* -connect:*` would include all debuggers except those starting with "connect:".